Classics

 LC PROGRAMME

-All LC1 girls take Latin.
-In LC3, girls may also begin Greek.
+All LC1 pupils take Latin.
+In LC3, they may also begin Greek.

 UC PROGRAMME